FormulaCarbon/Spectra/README.md

-# Spectra - A Conversational Coding Assistant
+# Spectrometry - A Conversational Coding Assistant

 ## 1. Problem:
 Coding still relies heavily on memorizing syntax and precise typing — barriers that make programming intimidating for beginners and inaccessible for users with disabilities.
 In a world where technology is increasingly voice-driven, programming should evolve to be just as conversational and intuitive.